isc-projects/bind9/doc/arm/reference.rst

    is.

-   Mirror zones are intended to be used to set up a fast local copy of the root zone, similar to the one described in RFC 7706.
+   Mirror zones are intended to be used to set up a fast local copy of the root zone, similar to the one described in :rfc:`7706`.
 A default list of primary servers for the IANA root zone is built into ``named`` and thus its mirroring can be enabled using the following configuration: